Bird Rock State Marine Conservation Area and Blue Cavern State Marine Conservation Areas: Geography and natural features

 These two MPAs include and protect diverse marine habitat including dense kelp forests, emergent rock (boiler rocks), sand flats and the myriad species for which they serve as habitat.

 Bird Rock SMCA: This area is bounded by the mean high tide line and straight lines connecting the following points in the order listed:

 Blue Cavern SMCA: This area is bounded by the mean high tide line and straight lines connecting the following points in the order listed:

 Habitat and wildlife

 The rocky reef, kelp forest and emergent rock habitats in these MPAs support numerous species of invertebrates, plants, fish and marine mammals; among them are garibaldi, rockfish, octopus, gorgonians, nudibranchs, bat rays, kelp bass and many more.

-Recreation and nearby attractions

 Scientific monitoring

 As specified by the Marine Life Protection Act, select marine protected areas along California’s south coast are being monitored by scientists to track their effectiveness and learn more about ocean health.
 Similar studies in marine protected areas located off of the Santa Barbara Channel Islands have already detected gradual improvements in fish size and number.